-Last week, there was an awesome sale on Asian Pears at the store.
+Once when I was in the grocery store, they were having an awesome sale on Asian Pears.
+So good of a sale, I just couldn’t pass them up.
 I had never even heard of Asian Pears, but I knew Graham likes pears so thought I would pick some up and can them so we can use them over Winter.

 I got the water bath canner out, filled it with water and put 9 clean jars in there to be sterilized.
 I leave the jars in for 10 minutes AFTER the water begins to boil.